 When choosing between a gas and electric furnace, there are a few things to consider.
 While gas furnaces can cost more to install upfront, the savings over time can be significant.

 Historically, natural gas is cheaper than electricity.
-With this being the case, an electric furnace can cost three times as much to run when compared to a gas-fueled furnace.
-The lifespan of an electric furnace is also shorter than that of a gas furnace.
-Gas furnace systems can last between 10 years or more, while an electric system may need to be replaced in half that time.
+With this being the case, an electric furnace can cost three times as much to operate when compared to a gas-fueled furnace.
+The lifespan of an electric furnace is also shorter than the life cycle of a gas furnace.
+Gas furnace systems can last 10 years or more, while an electric system may need to be replaced in half that time.